Fibromyalgia & Chronic Fatigue Syndrome – Part I

-Viral infections are another less known cause for CFS.
-The Epstein Barr Virus was one of the first infections associated with CFS.
-Now there has been described a post-Lyme Syndrome associated with CFS and chronic yeast overgrowth.
+Viral infections are another less known cause for chronic fatigue syndrome.
+The Epstein Barr Virus was one of the first infections associated with chronic fatigue syndrome.
+Now there has been described a post-Lyme Syndrome associated with chronic fatigue syndrome and chronic yeast overgrowth.
 In these conditions, immunologic markers are abnormal.
 For example, it is typical to see an elevated C4a level and/or a depressed Natural Kill Cell (CD57) level.

-CFS/FM also affects cell function though limiting some of the primary energy sources for the cell, the most important one being ATP.
-Recent metabolic studies have shown the following in CFS/FM patients:
+Chronic fatigue syndrome and Fibromyalgia also affects cell function though limiting some of the primary energy sources for the cell, the most important one being ATP.
+Recent metabolic studies have shown the following in Fibromyalgia and Chronic Fatigue Syndrome patients:

 - ATP in neutrophils is lower

 - Lower levels of ATP in platelets

 - Reduced ATP and creatine in muscles of Chronic Fatigue Syndrome patients